 Practice of pronunciation and study of phonetics in discussing cultural and literary texts.
 Study of French idioms, acquisition of vocabulary.
 The course is conducted in French.
-Satisfies a French Studies Minor requirement.

 Prerequisite: FRE 1024 or the equivalent.

 FRE 2124 - French Society in Texts and Films (3)